owncloud-archive/documentation/admin_manual/configuration_files/external_storage/smb.rst

 ownCloud can connect to Windows file servers or other SMB-compatible servers with the SMB/CIFS backend.

-.. note:: The SMB/CIFS backend requires ``smbclient`` or the PHP smbclient module to be installed on the ownCloud server.
-The PHP smbclient module is preferred, but either will work.
-These should be included in any Linux distribution.
-(See `PECL smbclient
-   <https://pecl.php.net/package/smbclient>`_ if your distro does not include
+.. note:: The SMB/CIFS backend requires the PHP smbclient module to be installed on the ownCloud server.
+This should be included in any Linux distribution; on Debian, Ubuntu, CentOS, and Fedora it is ``php-smbclient``.
+See `eduardok/libsmbclient-php <https://github.com/eduardok/libsmbclient-php>`_ if your distribution does not include it; this provides source archives and instructions how to install binary packages.

-   them.)
+You also need the Samba client installed on your Linux system.
+This is included in all Linux distributions; on Debian, Ubuntu, and other Debian derivatives this is ``smbclient``.
+On SUSE, Red Hat, CentOS, and other Red Hat derivatives it is ``samba-client``.
+You also need ``which`` and ``stdbuf``, which should be included in most Linux distributions.

 You need the following information: